stephanie-lops/back-end/README.md

 ---- ENGLISH ----

-# MY API / My API - Stephanie Lopes
+# My API - Stephanie Lopes

 This project is my MVP for Sprint 1 of the **Basic Full Stack Development** course